zoraviel/CSS-assignment-3/README.md

 ## Check the rubric and submit in Canvas

 Be sure to [check the rubric](rubric.md) and **SUBMIT THE URL of your GitHub repo** in Canvas to complete this assignment.

+Note that the rubric covers *each one* of the three sections in these instructions:

+* Part 1: Font families and Google fonts
+* Part 2: Grid layout using grid areas
+* Part 3: Responsive web design